Cézanne's studio

-Cézanne's studio (Atelier de Cézanne) is a museum about the painter Paul Cézanne, in Aix-en-Provence in Southern France.
+Cézanne's studio (Atelier de Cézanne) is a biographical museum about the painter Paul Cézanne, in Aix-en-Provence in Southern France.
 It was his studio from 1902 until his death in 1906.

 Description

 History

 In November 1901, after the death of his mother and the sale of family property in Aix-en-Provence, Cézanne bought an old farmhouse and 7000 square metres of land on the Lauves hill near the city.
 It has a view of Montagne Sainte-Victoire, the subject of many oil paintings and watercolours by the artist.

 He constructed a studio on the upper floor, lit by large windows on the south side and a glass roof to the north; it was completed in September 1902.
 The ground floor was used for daily life, and he worked in the studio, creating paintings including The Bathers.

 After his death, it passed to his son Paul; it was bought in 1921 by Marcel Joannon (known as Marcel Provence), an admirer of Cézanne.
 He occupied only the ground floor, leaving the studio upstairs as Cézanne had left it.
 Artists and art historians, including John Rewald, came to visit.
 After Joannon's death, John Rewald and the writer James Lord established the Cézanne Memorial Committee; in 1952 the committee had enough funds to purchase the property, which was converted into a museum.